 September 2, 2004 - Some hostages are released.

 September 3, 2004 - Russian troops end a standoff at the Beslan school in which Chechen rebels had taken several hundred students, teachers and parents hostage.

 September 5, 2004 - The Russian government takes one suspect in custody as the death count stands at least 335 hostages, including 156 children, along with 26 hostage takers and 10 Russian special forces soldiers.

-September 17, 2004 - In a e-mail message posted on the Chechen rebel web site, Kavkazcenter.com, Chechen terrorist leader Samil Basayev claims responsibility for several recent terrorist attacks in Russia, including the Moscow metro bombing, explosions aboard two passenger jets and the taking of hostages at a school in Beslan.
+September 17, 2004 - In an e-mail message posted on the Chechen rebel website, Kavkazcenter.com, Chechen terrorist leader Samil Basayev claims responsibility for several recent terrorist attacks in Russia, including the Moscow metro bombing, explosions aboard two passenger jets and the taking of hostages at a school in Beslan.

 July 2006 - Shamil Basayev is killed, but the exact details remain unclear.

 November 2006 - Abu-Khavs, described as the commander of all foreign fighters in the North Caucasus, is killed by security forces.

 June 2008 - According to UNICEF, since 1994, it is estimated there have been 700 people killed by leftover landmines from the Chechnya-Russia Conflict.